Shouree/storm-http-framework/doc/01-Getting_Started/03-Developing_in_Storm/03-Compile_from_Source.md

 means that any relative paths passed to Storm will be incorrect, and errors will be reported.
 As such, to avoid this kind of surprises, it is a good idea to always run Mymake in the root of the Storm repository.

+Note: In versions of Mymake earlier than 2.3.3, the flag `--` was not available.
+In these versions, use `-a` instead of `--`.